 You will also need a CO2 canister for it, which costs about $20, and a standard 5lb canister will serve about the equivalent of 7 half-barrels of beer (15.5 gallons X 7).
 You can of course also get a 10lbs canister too.
 Your local beer distributor should be able to sell them or point you to where you can purchase them.

 If you are having a party in your yard or on the deck you can move the kegerator there and use an extension cord.
 It is best to remove the keg before transporting.
-If you don’t want to subject your kegerator that, the best method would to get a tub with some ice and use a party pump (Link to Amazon).
+If you don’t want to subject your kegerator than, the best method would be to get a tub with some ice and use a party pump (Link to Amazon).

 This way it is easy to transport and very difficult to break.
 You can just return what’s left in the keg to your kegerator when the event is over.

 How to keep a keg cold without a kegerator?

 Now, having a dedicated and professionally built kegerator is something we’d all like, but you don’t need to be that fancy when you are just starting out.
 You can use basically any refrigerator or freezer with a temperature controller to keep your keg at the ideal temperature.
 Then it’s just a question of fixing up some beer lines and a tap so that you can search your beer directly from the keg.